50 different politicians, government officials make 'COVID hypocrisy' list

 The map charts 50 instances across the United States, from the upper reaches of the northeast, all the way to Hawaii.

+"Ever since the pandemic hit the U.S., we’ve been told by corporate advertisers, government officials, and our friends on social media that ‘We’re all in this together.’
+Unfortunately, it seems that many of our leaders would use a different phrase – ‘YOU’RE all in this together,’" John Cooper, associated communications director for the Heritage Foundation, told Fox News in a statement. "

+"When elected officials and government bureaucrats engage in such brazen hypocrisy on such a broad scale, it undermines confidence in our institutions and creates doubt when America needs certainty.
+For a constitutional republic built on the concept of elected representation, our leaders must set the example or risk undermining the public trust."

-The heaviest concentration appears to be along the upper East Coast and California, where, under Democratic Gov. Gavin Newsom, some of the strictest measures have been implemented.
+The heaviest concentration in the "hypocrisy" map appears to be along the upper East Coast and California, where, under Democratic Gov. Gavin Newsom, some of the strictest measures have been implemented.

 Newsom came under fire in November for attending an upscale dinner at the French Laundry restaurant, where a white truffle and caviar dinner goes for $1,200 per person.